 - Unhealthy habits: like not getting enough sleep, or not eating.

-- Drugs and alcohol: Abusing drugs and alcohol can trigger a mental illness.
+- Drugs and alcohol: Abusing drugs and alcohol can be bad for your mental health.
 It can also make it harder to recover from mental illness.

 These risk factors don’t just affect who will develop a mental illness in the first place.
 They also affect how severe their symptoms will be, and when they will experience those symptoms.